afferenslucem/ursus-utilus-collections/readme.md

 ###### Pay attention

-> ⚠️ Method toArray returns freezed array
+> ⚠️ Do not change returned array if u want to reuse owned collection

 ### Filtering